pynadath/psychsim/psychsim/domains/groundtruth/accessibility/Phase1/Prescribe/TA2B/TA2B-TA1C-allowedInterventions-Question2.md

 # Answer #

 Q1.
-The current budget is enough to increase each actor's wealth by a "unit intervention cost", defined as 25% of a wealth quintile, if distributed equally to the entire population.
-For example, if any actors who reported a wealth of "2" (on the 5-point scale used in the surveys) received four such payments, they would all subsequently report a wealth of "3".
-We'll refer to the this budget/population
+The current budget is enough to increase each actor's wealth by a "unit intervention cost" (defined as 25% of a wealth quintile), if distributed equally to the entire population.
+For example, if all actors who reported a wealth of "2" (on the 5-point scale used in the surveys) received four such payments, they would all subsequently report a wealth of "3".

 Q2.
 The budget increases dollar for dollar.
-Taxes can be expressed as a flat amount or as a percentage of wealth (same value as reported in surveys).
+Taxes can be expressed as a flat amount or as a percentage of wealth (i.e., as reported in surveys).
 More precise estimates may be requested.
 Subsidies or collection pools would operate with no overhead costs.

 Q3.